NicholasSterling/rust-async/src/chapter_1/closures.md

 {{#include ../../examples/chapter_1/src/lib.rs:test_empty_closure}}
 ```

 That explains why our closure is 0 byte, but it certainly doesn't explain why a `Filter<Range<usize>, [closure]>` is the same size as a `Range<usize>`.
-Even if the closure itself is 0 byte, `Filter` still has has to hold a function pointer to the code portion of the closure, which is 8 bytes on a 64bit platform such as mine.
+Even if the closure itself is 0-byte, `Filter` still has has to hold a function pointer to the code portion of the closure, which is 8 bytes on a 64-bit platform such as mine.
 What are we missing?

 Consider the following code where we instantiate a `Filter` using an empty closure (i.e. an anonymous function):